by Mike Retzlaff

 Even after you’ve made a decision on the amount of carbonation required for a certain beer, you still have to deal with dispensing.
 In a keg system, length of run from the keg to the tap and hose diameter can be critical to a good presentation in the glass.
 High CO2 pressure combined with a short run of too large a hose will give you a glass full of foam.
 The same pressure combined with smaller and longer tubing may give you a perfect pour.
 There is a lot of science and art in setting up a keg system.

-Go to the Brewer’s Association website and download the BA Draught Quality Manual.
+The Brewer’s Association website offers a download: BA Draught Quality Manual.
 It can give you quite an education on the inner workings of a dispensing system.
 Even if you have a draft system which seems to work well, you may find a few ideas to help fine tune it.